 44 Ancillary Service Products: Review existing ancillary service products and determine if existing suite of products and amounts is adequate based on lessons learned from the February 2021 winter weather event.

-What about the ongoing ERCOT/consultant study of AS distibution (regional, technology type)?
+What about the ongoing ERCOT/consultant study of AS distribution (regional, technology type)?
 Study results not expected until Q1 2022.
 The results should be valuable in responding to this issue/question.
 Nitika will provide status on this study at September PDCWG.

 Most PDCWG discussion under this topic revolves around ESRs so far.